AmeemGhost/Practical_Class_Build/README.md

 # Practical_Class_Build
-This is for Multimedia Authoring 1 Class Midterm preperation.
+This is for Multimedia Authoring 1 class midterm preperation.